chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

     VERILOG := ${current_dir}/*.v

 To include SystemVerilog HDL in your designs simply change the ``.v`` extension in the examples above to a ``.sv``.
 You might also want to change the ``VERILOG`` bash variables throughout the Makefile to ``SYSTEM_VERILOG`` to improve readability.

 .. note::

-   As of this writing symbiflow only supports Verilog and SystemVerilog HDL by default.
+   As of this writing symbiflow only offers full support for Verilog by default.
+   SystemVerilog can also be run through the toolchain but more complicated commands are not fully supported.

 Setting the Board Type and Part Name
 -------------------------------------
 Line 5 in the example Makefile defines the board type for the project.
 The use of the term DEVICE may be confusing, but it does refer to a board type as you can see from the context below.

 Several different board types are supported and a listing of the commands for each board type follow: